Founder-TGL/3D-rendering/readme.md

-# I GOT THE EXE TO WORK RUN FROM THERE
+# RUN THE PROGRAM FROM THE RELEASES PAGE
 # OpenGL TRAINGING

 I am teaching myself how to use open gl to create my own 3d projects, so far its been a difficult endeavor but I Believe in myself